How to Join the Network

 Frequently Asked Questions (FAQ) for Partner NGOs

-To become a partner with the Lagos Food Bank Initiative, your NGO would need to complete an online application form detailing your current outreach programs, the communities you serve, and your capacity to manage food distribution.
+To become a partner with the Food Bank Network Nigeria, your NGO would need to complete an online application form detailing your current outreach programs, the communities you serve, and your capacity to manage food distribution.

-The Lagos Food Bank Initiative expects partner NGOs to submit reports on the distribution activities, including media files(pictures and videos), challenges faced, and feedback from beneficiaries.
+The Food Bank Network Nigeria expects partner NGOs to submit reports on the distribution activities, including media files(pictures and videos), challenges faced, and feedback from beneficiaries.

-The Lagos Food Bank Initiative will provide partner NGOs with access to food items and resources to support your ongoing programs.
+The Food Bank Network Nigeria will provide partner NGOs with access to food items and resources to support your ongoing programs.

-The Lagos Food Bank Initiative requires partner NGOs to submit a report that includes the number of families served, the types of food distributed, and any health or safety incidents that occurred during distribution.
+The Food Bank Network Nigeria requires partner NGOs to submit a report that includes the number of families served, the types of food distributed, and any health or safety incidents that occurred during distribution.
 Financial reports are also required if funding is provided.

-The food provided by the Lagos Food Bank Initiative must be distributed directly to the intended beneficiaries and cannot be sold or used for any purpose other than feeding vulnerable populations.
+The food provided by the Food Bank Network Nigeria must be distributed directly to the intended beneficiaries and cannot be sold or used for any purpose other than feeding vulnerable populations.
 Any violation of this policy may result in the termination of the partnership.

 No, a partner NGO cannot request the type of food or resources.